Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 Octopus vs other energy company solar offerings

-Octopus Energy is not the only energy supplier offering solar panel installation.
-Here’s how it compares to other major UK energy companies that have entered the solar market.
+Octopus is far from the only energy supplier selling solar these days.
+Here's how it stacks up against the other big UK names that have moved into the market.

 | Provider | Typical 4kW Cost | Battery Option | Smart Tariff | Key Difference |